-- suitably represent the project at official events and make a connection to the r4d programme; - inform the programme coordinator of any online and print publication resulting from the project.
+- suitably represent the project at official events and make a connection to the r4d programme; - inform the programme coordinator (cf. point 4 of this document) of any online and print publication resulting from the project; and consult the programme coordinator before engaging in media activities and campaigns.